JeffLuckett/ha-enviro-plus/README.md

 ## 🧠 Notes

-- The temperature sensor runs warm due to CPU proximity.
+- **Temperature Compensation**: The temperature sensor runs warm due to CPU proximity.
+The agent now includes automatic CPU temperature compensation using a configurable factor (default 1.8).
+You can adjust this factor via Home Assistant or the config file for optimal accuracy.
-  Use offsets or enable CPU-temperature correction (planned).
+- **Calibration**: Use the `TEMP_OFFSET` for fine-tuning individual installations, and `CPU_TEMP_FACTOR` to adjust the CPU compensation algorithm.
 - Humidity readings depend on temperature calibration — adjust both together.
 - Sound and particulate sensors are optional; the agent functions fully without them.